fossasia/open-event-server/README.md

 It offers features for events with several tracks and venues.
 Event managers can create invitation forms for speakers and build schedules in a *drag and drop* interface.
 The event information is stored in a **database**.
 The system provides **API endpoints** to **fetch** the data, and to **modify** and **update** it.
 Organizers can import and export event data in a standard compressed file format that includes the event data in **JSON and binary** media files like **images and audio**.

-The **Open Event Server** exposes a well documented [JSON:API Spec](http://jsonapi.org/) Compliant `REST API` that can be used by external services *(like the Open Event App generators and the frontend)* to access & manipulate the data.
+The **Open Event Server** exposes a well documented [JSON: API Spec](http://jsonapi.org/) Compliant `REST API` that can be used by external services *(like the Open Event App generators and the frontend)* to access & manipulate the data as per their choice.

 **API Documentation:**
 - Every installation of the project includes **API docs**, (e.g. here on the test install [https://open-event-api.herokuapp.com](https://open-event-api.herokuapp.com)).